MosheBerman/MBCalendarKit/README.md

 ````

 2. Your second option is to create an instance of `CKCalendarViewController`.
 Using a CKCalendarViewController gives you the added benefit of a "today" button and a segmented control in the toolbar, which allows you to select the display mode.

+---
-Note that `CKCalendarViewController` subclasses `UINavigationViewController`, so it can't be installed inside of another navigation controller.
+***Note:*** In lder versions of MBCalendarKit, `CKCalendarViewController` used to subclass `UINavigationViewController`, so it couldn't be installed inside of another navigation controller.
+In 5.0.0, this is no longer the case.
+You must now install your calendar ina navigation controller on your own.
+---

 ```` objective-c